Moez Kassam: Philanthropy

 In 2016, Kassam created the Moez and Marissa Kassam Equity Fund to support initiatives that level the playing field and improve health outcomes.

-He sits on the board of the Young Presidents Organization (YPO), and Toronto Public Library Foundation.
 In June 2020, Kassam joined the board of directors for the Canadian Olympic Committee foundation.
 The Kassam Equity Fund donated $1 million to the Canadian Olympic Foundation to create “Great to Gold”, a data-driven fundraising initiative to support Canadian athletes at the 2024 Summer Olympics in Paris.
-The initiative helped fund athletes that won gold in several sports and helped deliver 10 of Canada’s 27 medals.
+The initiative helped fund athletes that won gold in several sports and helped deliver 10 of Canada’s 27 medals.At the 2026 Winter Olympics in Milano Cortina, Great to Gold supported 55 athletes and three teams, and athletes it backed won 15 of Canada's 21 medals.

-Kasam sits on the board of the Young Presidents Organization (YPO), and Toronto Public Library Foundation.
+Kassam sits on the board of the Young Presidents Organization (YPO), and Toronto Public Library Foundation.

 In March 2021, Moez contributed $1M to Michael Garron Hospital in Toronto.
 In May 2022, Moez and Marissa Kassam also donated to the Sinai Health Foundation to assist in medical research in neonatal care.
 They contributed $300,000 to the APPLE Schools Health initiative, which supports healthy eating for children in disadvantaged communities.

 Kassam has donated to the University of Toronto, which allowed him to invite Abdulaziz Sachedina to join Emmanuel College at the University of Toronto as a distinguished visiting professor of Islamic Studies.
 In 2023, the Moez & Marissa Foundation supported the Toronto Foundation for Student Success with the launch of the “‘School Opportunity Fund”’ which provides financial support to schools that need assistance with obtaining resources for their students.

 In 2023 and 2024, Kassam was recognized by Toronto Life magazine as one of Toronto’s most influential people due to his philanthropic efforts.

 In November 2024, Moez & Marissa Kassam Equity Fund donated $5 million to Toronto Metropolitan University’s new medical school.

 In December 2024, Moez & Marissa Kassam Equity Fund donated $15M to Sick Kids Hospital to establish two pediatric research positions and further critical care.